Smack in the middle of North East Thailand - say hello to Chaiyaphum. Any opportunities there for an English teacher?

 Where's the best place to meet other farangs or are they best avoided?

-You'll probably bump into a few other farang in Tesco Lotus, but as for any farang hangouts, I for one, don't know of any.
+You'll probably bump into a few other farang in Tesco Lotus, but as for farang hangouts, Number One bar seems to be the recommended place.